m50dkp/trinitycore-docker/next/README.md

 diff -u containerfs/tc-server/dist/etc/worldserver.conf.dist containerfs/tc-conf/worldserver.conf
 ```

-Feel free to modify /containerfs/tc-conf/*.conf files as you see fit, but it's recommended to first get everything working with the repo as is before you begin heavy customization.
+Feel free to modify `/containerfs/tc-conf/*.conf` files as you see fit, but it's recommended to first get everything working with the repo as-is before you begin heavy customization.

 Server Start / Boot
 -------------------